jaredevans/Easy-Transcribe-Video/README.md

 # 🎬 Easily Add Subtitles to Your Videos ##
 (For M1,2,3,4,5 Mac Silicon Only, not older Intel-based Macs)

-This simple tool lets you **automatically create free subtitles** for your videos — even if the video is in a foreign language.
+This simple tool lets you **automatically create subtitles** for your videos — even if the video is in a foreign language.
 It generates:

 - ✅ A `.srt` subtitles file (usable in most video players)
-- ✅ A new video file with subtitles already embedded
+- ✅ A new video file with subtitles already embedded, called soft subtitle track that can be enabled inside the video player.

-Everything runs **locally on your Mac** — no internet paid transcription services required.
+Everything runs locally on your Mac for your privacy — no internet paid transcription services required.

-## >> Download the zip file from the **Releases** located on the right side of this page then unzip it. ##
+**Why This Exists?**

+Many videos don’t have subtitles.
+This tool makes it easy for anyone, **especially Deaf people**, to generate their own accurate subtitles quickly and for free, entirely on their Mac.

 ---

 ## 🚨 First-Time Setup (Important)

+## >> Download the zip file from the **Releases** located on the right side of this page then unzip it. ##

 The first time you run `1-Allow-Run.command`, macOS may block it because it’s not from an Apple-signed developer.
 To allow it to run: